They say there are only three things from the time of Sri Krishna – Govardhan Parvat, Land of Braj, and river Yamuna.

 He tells us about different ghats and their stories as we row towards the left of Vishram Ghat towards Kans ka Qila or the Kamsa’s fort.
 I am keen to go inside and see the fort, although I know at best it could be the place associated with Kamsa.
 The fort in red sandstone is obviously recent.
 Everyone tells me, there is nothing inside to see.
 From the river, it looks a fairly large fort.
 Reflecting on the waters, it looks even more majestic.

-Rest of the river is lined with colorful ghats buzzing with activities.
+The rest of the river is lined with colorful ghats buzzing with activities.
 I was visiting a few days before Holi when the historical city is already in Holi mode.
 I saw many families playing Holi with the Yamuna.
 Yes, you heard it right.
 Playing Holi with the holy river.
 They would sing Hori or the Holi songs, throw some color in the river and then play among themselves.
 In fact, this was a ritual inserted in almost every ritual taking place on the ghats.
 The mood was that of joy and celebration – which is the eternal mood you associate with a place that was chosen even by Sri Krishna to play and do his Raas Lila.

 Do read – Govardhan Parvat Parikrama